Education at William Austin Junior School will follow on progressively from your child’s experiences at their Infant School.

 Whole school policies for all subjects are available on the website or from the school office, on request.

-We expose children to a range of high-quality literature within guided reading lessons and across the curriculum.
-Key reading skills are modelled and practised in these.
+We expose children to a range of high-quality literature within our guided reading lessons and across the curriculum.
+Key reading skills are modelled and practised using a range of different texts.
 Additional reading support is provided through 1:1 and small group intervention.

-Each classroom has a well-stocked and cosy reading corner to promote reading for pleasure across the school.
+Each classroom, across the school, has a well-stocked and cosy reading corner to promote reading for pleasure.
 In addition, there are two larger reading areas to instil a love of reading in a relaxed and calm environment.

 The development of a legible and joined handwriting style is encouraged in all lessons.
 Children are taught the continuous cursive style building on from the style taught in the infant’s school.
 Children should write in pencil or blue ink.
 When children’s handwriting has reached an acceptable standard, they are awarded a pen licence.
 Pens are sold in the school shop.